PROPERTY TAX NOTICES 2017

-The Village of Lions Bay Property Tax Notices for 2016 were mailed out on Friday, May 27th.
-The due date for payment was July 14th by 4:00 p.m.
+The Village of Lions Bay Property Tax Notices for 2017 will be mailed out by the end of May.
+The due date for payment is July 14th by 4:00 p.m.
 Any taxes outstanding at that time had a 10% penalty applied to them.

 For more information about the Provincial Property Tax Deferment Program, please go to their website.